 I searched the web and found this version of a recipe for this fine side fare for your table.
 Here we have the potatoes, lemon juice, oregano, and a healthy amount of lamb stock.

 This recipe scales easily.
 If you are having a holiday weekend feast this Labor Day, then the perfect accompaniment for that roasted chicken or sausage is this zesty potato dish.

 Yield: serves 6

-- Salt and freshly ground black pepper
+- ¼ teaspoon fresh ground black pepper

 Preheat oven to 400°F.